MydonSolutions/ata_snap_packet_transpositions/README.md

 rm -f *.h.gch *.o
 ```

+# Results

-Interestingly enough the more intensive DP4A transposition is faster than that of the TFP.
+**Interestingly enough the more intensive DP4A transposition is faster than that of the TFP.**

 @luigifcruz has shared some of his print-outs too, showcasing that clang compiled a comparable executable to gcc on the target AMD EPYC 7302 machines: